MarkelZ/pygame-light2d/README.md

 To learn how to create a simple game with lighting effects using `pygame-light2d`, check out the [`Getting started`](https://github.com/MarkelZ/pygame-light2d/wiki/Getting-Started) page on the wiki.

+## Documentation

+### Using the API

+For detailed explanations of the API, please refer to the [API Reference](https://github.com/MarkelZ/pygame-light2d/wiki).

+### Using `pygame-light2d` in an existing project

+If you're looking to incorporate `pygame-ligth2d` into an existing project, we recommend starting with our guide on [Adding lights to an existing project](https://github.com/MarkelZ/pygame-light2d/wiki/Adding-lights-to-an-existing-project).

 ## Contributing

 We greatly appreciate and encourage contributions from the community!